Louise Harnby | Crime Fiction and Thriller Editor

 Proofreading rates

 You’ll probably improve your efficiency as you become more experienced, too.
-And if you work for a client on a regular basis, you’ll become familiar with their house style, which will speed you up.
+And if you work for a client on a regular basis, you’ll become familiar with their style, which will speed you up.

 Setting your own rates

-Getting started – taking a lower rate or working for free to get experience
+Taking a lower rate or working for free to get experience

-When you’re starting out, you need experience.
-This is not a good time to be worrying about whether you’re getting the ‘recommended rate’.
 Instead, think long term – go for whatever jobs you can get to beef up your portfolio; work for free if you need to.

 Experience counts for a lot, as do good references.
 Working for little now will pay off in the future, allowing you to attract new clients and be pickier about who you want to work for and what rates you’re prepared to accept.

-Should you work for below-recommended rates?
+Should you work for below the suggested minimums?

 Some freelance editors and proofreaders think that every time one of us accepts a ‘low’ rate we undermine the entire industry, forcing down the price.
-I’m not unsympathetic to this view, but I’m a pragmatist.

 My opinion is that it’s up to you.
 Once you become freelance, you’re running your own business.
 Don't waste time worrying about what others are charging.
-Their circumstances may be different to yours in so many ways.

 Take the long view

-She is an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), a member of ACES, a Partner Member of The Alliance of Independent Authors (ALLi), and co-hosts The Editing Podcast.
+She is an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP) and co-hosts The Editing Podcast.

 26 Comments

-11 Comments
+107 Comments

 Picture